gaehlerm/SoftwareEngineering/README.md

 Python is dynamically typed.
 At first sight, this seems like a great thing.
 A function can be called with many different argument types, so you don't have to specify them.
 As long as the argument supports the required functions called.
 But it also comes with its drawbacks.
 Types are an important part of the information regarding arguments and return values.
 With types, you know what kind of operations you are allowed to perform, or what the expected outcome of an operation will be.
 For example, the `+` operator behaves differently with floats than with strings.
 So, at times, it would be useful to know the type of a variable.

 While it is not possible to enforce types in Python, and according to Guido van Rossum, it will never be as it is not Pythonic, it is possible to write type hints.
 A simple `: str` following a function argument indicates that it should be a string.
+Though type hints have the problem that they are not enforcing the types.
+You can still pass a different type and python will accept it.

 Here is an example using type hints: